woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.5.5 =
+* Feature - New integration section which allows other class-based integrations to be added.
+* Feature - ShareYourCart integration built in.
 * Feature - is_sold_individually() function for disabling quantity inputs for products
 * Feature - Collect shipping address even when not required option
 * Feature - Stock display options - show no stock amount, low stock amount, or always show stock amount